 The ESF Center for Cultural Landscape Preservation, based in the Department of Landscape Architecture, supports the education of landscape architects and students in related professions as best stewards of the cultural environment.
 The Center brings together interdisciplinary expertise from across ESF, the National Park Service, state parks, and other partners to address challenges in preserving our landscape heritage.

-News and Updates
+News and Updates Summer 2020

 Summer Internships in Landscape Preservation

-For the third consecutive summer, ESF Landscape Architecture students are participating in the National Park Service's Designing the Parks internship program through the Olmsted Center for Landscape Preservation.
+For the fourth consecutive summer, ESF Landscape Architecture students are participating in the National Park Service's Designing the Parks internship program through the Olmsted Center for Landscape Preservation.
 The program provides students with opportunities to participate in National Park Service historic landscape preservation planning, research, and design.